 A 3-mm thick piece of aluminum, 65 mm in diameter is used to support the boom at the center of the reflector.
 Once the center mounting plate is installed, the center boom is attached using four small angle brackets - two on each side of the reflector.
-See Fig 23.55 for details of reflector and boom assembly.
+See Fig 23.51 for details of reflector and boom assembly.

 A small helix is used for the S-band antenna feed.
 The reflector for the helix is made from a 125-mm square piece of 1.6-mm thick aluminum.
 The center of the reflector has a 13-mm hole to accommodate the square center boom described above.
 The type N connector is mounted to the reflector about 21.25 mm from the middle.
 This distance from the middle is, of course, the radius of a helical antenna for S band.
 Mount the N connector with spacers so that the back of the connector is flush with the reflector surface.
-The helix feed assembly is shown in Fig 23.57.
+The helix feed assembly is shown in Fig 23.53.

+Fig 23.53-Details of helix feed for S-band dish antennas.
+The Type N connector is fixed with three screws and is mounted on a 1.6-mm spacer to bring the PTFE molding flush with the reflector.
+An easier mounting can be using a smaller TNC connector.
+Reflectors should be 95-100 mm, circular.
+Dimensions are in mm, 1 inch = 25.4 mm.
 Copper wire about 3.2 mm in diameter is used to wind the helix.
 Wind four turns around a 40-mm diameter form.
 The turns are wound counterclockwise.
 This is because the polarization sense is reversed from RHCP when reflected from the dish surface.
 The wire helix will spring out slightly when winding is complete.

-Once the helix is wound, carefully stretch it so that the turns are spaced 28 mm (±1 mm).
+Once the helix is wound, carefully stretch it so that the turns are spaced 28 mm (± 1 mm).
 Make sure the finished spacing of the turns is nice and even.
 Cut off the first half turn.
 Carefully bend the first quarter turn about 10° so it will be parallel to the reflector surface once the helix is attached to the N connector.
 This quarter turn will form part of the matching section.